 Courses are considered for transfer credit based on the following:

-Students who wish to formally appeal for additional portfolio credit may submit a portfolio to the Office of the Registrar.
+Students who wish to formally appeal for additional external credit must complete an appeal form that is obtained from the Office of the Registrar.
 Appeals must be submitted by the end of the first 8-week term of study.
 Students must submit a portfolio demonstrating the required outcomes for each class for which they petition.
-Program Department Chairs conduct portfolio reviews for student transfer appeals and their decision is final.
-Additional information regarding the portfolio appeal process is available through the Office of the Registrar.
+Department Chairs provide the outcomes and review, and their decision is final.
+More information is available through the Office of the Registrar.

 Art History Study Abroad Transfer Credits

 Art History credits may be considered for transfer if they are earned through study abroad programs offered by accredited institutions.
 The Liberal Arts Chair will individually evaluate these credits.
-Art History prerequisites apply.
+AH prerequisites apply.

-Information about current articulation agreements is available at rmcad.edu.
-Contact the Office of the Registrar for more information on specific transfer and articulation agreements.
+Contact the Office of the Registrar for information on specific transfer and articulation agreements.

 Credits at Rocky Mountain College of Art + Design are semester credits.
-A student transferring from a college on the quarter system will receive two-thirds of a semester credit for every quarter unit rounded to the nearest semester credit.
+A student coming from a college on the quarter system will receive two-thirds of a term credit for every quarter credit.

 Continuing Students Seeking Transfer Credit

 Current RMCAD students seeking transfer credit while attending RMCAD must obtain written approval from the Registrar prior to registering at the other institution.
-Students must submit official transcripts with final grades from that institution to the Office of the Registrar immediately upon completion of the course(s).
+Students must submit official transcripts with final grades from that institution to the RMCAD Registrar’s Office immediately upon completion of the course(s).
 Official transcripts are due by the end of the first 8-week term.

 Students who have a prior Associate of Arts, Bachelor’s Degree or Bachelor of Fine Arts Degree in like majors in the visual arts from a regionally accredited college or university in the United States will be granted up to 33 credits of Liberal Arts satisfying this requirement for BFAs in Animation, Fashion Design, Fine Arts, Game Art, Graphic Design, Illustration, and Photography and up to 30 credits for Art Education and Interior Design.
 Art History courses are evaluated separately.

 All foundations and major courses will be evaluated based on course equivalency.
-Associate of Science or other degrees not specified here, as well as degrees from schools outside the U.S., are evaluated based on individual course equivalency.
+Associate of Science or other degrees not specified here, as well as degrees from schools outside the U.S. are evaluated based on individual course equivalency.
 Art Education, Game Art and Interior Design majors have up to 3 major specific Liberal Arts requirements that may not be satisfied by the prior degree policy.
 This prior degree policy applies to Art Education majors only after all state requirements are met.
 No more than a total of 60 semester credit hours may be transferred toward a BFA at RMCAD with an awarded Bachelor’s degree in comparable field of study.

 Evaluation of Advanced Placement (AP) Credit

-Advanced Placement gives students the chance to complete college-level work in high school, and to gain valuable skills and study habits for college.
-Students who earn a minimum qualifying grade of 4 are awarded 3 credits towards the equivalent RMCAD course.
-For equivalency information please contact the Office of the Registrar.
+Advanced Placement gives students the chance to complete college- level work in high school, and to gain valuable skills and study habits for college.
+Students who earn a minimum qualifying grade of four on selected AP Exams are granted credit for selected RMCAD courses.
+AP Grade Reports (transcripts) include grades for all AP Exams taken.
 In order to evaluate and award credit, RMCAD requires a copy of the grade report no later than 30 days prior to the start of the term in which the student matriculates.
 Prospective students should contact The College Board or visit their website at www.collegeboard.org for procedures for requesting AP transcripts.

-The College-Level Examination Program® or CLEP provides students of any age with the opportunity to demonstrate college-level achievement through a program of exams in undergraduate college courses.
-RMCAD grants credit for CLEP exams that meet the minimum qualifying score of 50 for exams that are equivalent to an RMCAD course.
-For equivalency information please contact the Office of the Registrar.
+The College-Level Examination Program® or CLEP provides students of any age with the opportunity to demonstrate college- level achievement through a program of exams in undergraduate college courses.
+RMCAD grants credit for CLEP exams that meet the minimum qualifying score of 50 and are comparable to RMCAD course requirements.
 RMCAD requires a copy of the CLEP transcript in order to evaluate and award credit.
-Contact the College Board or visit their website at www.collegeboard.org for procedures for requesting CLEP transcripts.
+Contact The College Board or visit their website at www.collegeboard.org for procedures for requesting CLEP transcripts.

 International Baccalaureate (IB) Credit

 The International Baccalaureate is a comprehensive course of study for academically talented high school students in select high schools throughout the world.
-Decisions for or against awarding credit are based on individual scores on exams that are equivalent to a RMCAD course.
-For more equivalency information please contact the Office of the Registrar.
+Decisions for or against awarding credit are based on individual scores on selected exams that have been determined to be comparable to RMCAD courses and degree requirements.
 In order to evaluate and award credit, RMCAD requires the official transcript no later than 30 days prior to the start of term in which the student matriculates.
 Transcripts must be requested in writing (by mail, fax or email).
 Be sure to use the full name under which you originally registered, provide your seven-digit IB candidate code, give the name of the IB high school you attended, and include your month and year of graduation and your date of birth.
 For more information, contact: International Baccalaureate North America, 475 Riverside Drive, 16th Floor, New York, NY, 10115.
-Phone: 212.696.4464, Fax: 212.889.9242, Email: email@example.com.
+Phone: 212.696.4464, Fax: 212.889.9242, Email: firstname.lastname@example.org.

 Graduate Transfer Credit Evaluation

-Courses that are deemed equivalent to graduate-level (5000 or above) RMCAD courses are considered for transfer credit provided they were completed within the last five years prior to the date of matriculation.
-Certain digital media and other technology-based courses that are deemed equivalent to RMCAD graduate courses must have been completed within the last two years prior to the date of matriculation.
+Digital media and other computer- or technology-based courses that are deemed equivalent to RMCAD graduate courses must have been completed within the last two years prior to the date of matriculation.

-Once the two- or five-year period has lapsed, credit is contingent upon the evaluation of the Department Chair to determine if the course satisfactorily meets current standards and practices in the discipline.
+Once the five-year period has lapsed, credit is contingent upon the evaluation of the Department Chair to determine if the course satisfactorily meets current standards and practices in the discipline.